Pyromania: Environmental

 Environmental factors that may lead to pyromania include an event that the patient has experienced in the environment they live in.
 Environmental factors include neglect from parents and physical or emotional abuse in earlier life.
 Other causes include early experiences of watching adults or teenagers using fire inappropriately and lighting fires as a stress reliever.
+Experiences of boredom, or a lack of stimulation within the environment can also be an environmental factor which contributes to acts of pyromania.